RHIT-CSSE/csse220/Docs/course_policies.md

+This document is out of date but kept for historical purposes.

-This document outlines the main course policies for CSSE220.
+It served the purpose of outlining the main course policies for CSSE220.

 # Contact Info, Outside Help